adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-function-component-en_US.md

 ## Customizing components with attributes

-Originally each button had its own color whereas now they all have the same style.
-We can customize our buttons using assigns passed as attribute.
+Originally each button had its own color, whereas now they all have the same style.
+We can customize our buttons using assigns passed as attributes.
 Update `page_live.ex` to support a `color` attribute:

 ```elixir
 defmodule MyappWeb.PageLive do